-- 1842 Figure 18.Illustration of Filter Value Within EPC Tag URI - 1843 The filter value is a decimal integer.
-The allowed values of the filter value are specified - 1844 in Section 10.
+Figure 19.Illustration of Filter Value Within EPC Tag URI

+1826 The filter value is a decimal integer.
+The allowed values of the filter value are specified in

+1827 Section 10.

-1845 12.2.2 Other Control Information Fields
+12.2.2.
+Other Control Information Fields

-- 1846 Control information in the EPC bank apart from the filter values is stored separately from - 1847 the EPC.
-Such information can be represented both in the EPC Tag URI and the EPC - 1848 Raw URI, using the name-value pair syntax described below. - 1849 In both URI forms, control field name-value pairs may occur following the - 1850 urn:epc:tag: or urn:epc:raw:, as illustrated below: - 1851 urn:epc:tag:[att=x01][xpc=x0004]:sgtin-96:3.0614141.112345.400 - 1852 urn:epc:raw:[att=x01][xpc=x0004]:96.x012345689ABCDEF01234567 - 1853 Each element in square brackets specifies the value of one control information field.
-An - omitted field is equivalent to specifying a value of zero.
-As a limiting case, if no control 1854 - information fields are specified in the URI it is equivalent to specifying a value of zero 1855 - 1856 for all fields.
-This provides back-compatibility with earlier versions of the Tag Data - 1857 Standard. - 1858 The available control information fields are specified in the following table.
+- 1829 Control information in the EPC bank apart from the filter values is stored separately from the - 1830 EPC.
+Such information can be represented both in the EPC Tag URI and the EPC Raw URI, - using the name-value pair syntax described below. - In both URI forms, control field name-value pairs may occur following the urn:epc:tag: or - 1833 urn:epc:raw:, as illustrated below:

+1834 urn:epc:tag:[att=x01][xpc=x0004]:sgtin-96:3.0614141.112345.400 field is equivalent to specifying a value of zero.
+As a limiting case, if no control information fields are specified in the URI it is equivalent to specifying a value of zero for all fields.
+This provides back-compatibility with earlier versions of the Tag Data Standard.